About Our Members

 InterAction members are accountable and transparent

-InterAction members certify their transparency by adhering to comprehensive Private Voluntary Standards (PVO).
+InterAction Regular members certify their transparency by adhering to comprehensive Private Voluntary Standards (PVO).
 The standards are a set of ethical guidelines developed to ensure accountability and transparency in financial management, fundraising, governance, and program performance.
 The standards are reviewed and updated by InterAction working groups to reflect the sector’s best practices.
-Members self-certify their compliance every other year.
+Regular members self-certify their compliance every other year.